Sendouc/sendou.ink/README.md

 _You can see [Prisma's guide on how to set up a PostgreSQL database running locally](https://www.prisma.io/dataguide/postgresql/setting-up-a-local-postgresql-database) for more info._

 6. Use `npm run migrate` to get the database formatted with the right tables.
+7. Run `npm run prebuild` to generate a few necessary JSON configuration files.
-7. Seed some example data in the database by running `npm run seed`.
+8. Seed some example data in the database by running `npm run seed`.
 (This seed data is incomplete – see issue #197 if you would like to improve the seed data!)

 ### Enable logging in

 In addition to the steps above the steps below enable logging in.

-7. Create a file called `.env.local` in the root folder.
+9. Create a file called `.env.local` in the root folder.
 In it you need following variables:

 ```
-DISCORD_CLIENT_ID=
-DISCORD_CLIENT_SECRET=
-JWT_SECRET=
+DISCORD_CLIENT_ID="<your Discord client ID>"
+DISCORD_CLIENT_SECRET="<your Discord client secret>"
+JWT_SECRET="<a long, cryptographically random string>"
 ```

 a) Go to https://discord.com/developers/applications